pickles976/pickles976.github.io/_posts/2024-11-17-Hari-Recipes.md

 The internet sucks.
 I think everyone feels the same level of disgust when going online in 2024 and seeing the enormous volumes of content, most of which is garbage, inaccessible, inconvenient, or locked behind walled gardens.

 The modern internet is an "ecosystem" in the same way that a landfill is an ecosystem.
 We are like seagulls, picking through mountains of trash looking for slivers of useful information, while around us, bulldozers are piling up even more trash the whole time.

-The top-down solution to this problem (architected by the minds who are largely responsible for the problem in the first place) is to build an army of robotic seagulls (LLMs) who will pick through the garbage for us-- for a fee of course.
-Oh and the robotic seagulls are so resource-intensive to build that we will have to miss our climate targets in order to sustain the army of robotic seagulls we need to search through the trash heap, which, again, is of our own creation.

-The analogy is getting kind of stretched, but you see what I mean.
-The internet is garbage, thanks to LLMs, SEO, and advertising.
-The solution offered to us is LLMs that scrape through the filth and decay to bring us back information ([which may or may not be true](https://www.theverge.com/2024/5/23/24162896/google-ai-overview-hallucinations-glue-in-pizza)).

-This post isn't to complain, it's mostly to advertise an app I built.
-I hope that it can be a small case study for how to disentangle areas of our lives from the shitty internet.

-## Enough Polemics
+My hope is to build things that are the opposite-- useful and simple.

 [Hari Recipes](https://hari.recipes/) is a web app I built in <80 person-hours of work.
-It is a simple app that provides quick, (somewhat) accurate semantic search over a database of 338,000 recipes scraped from the internet.
+It is a simple app that provides quick, (somewhat) accurate semantic search over a database of 300,000 recipes scraped from the internet.
 It is designed to be self-hosted, or hosted on small virtual machines with little to no configuration.
 It is also designed to be hackable (stupidly simple).
 Each part of the app, from the code used to crawl the recipe websites, to the code for semantic search, is able to be played with and run in isolation.

 The goal here is to disentagle *you* dear reader, and anyone else who you know that likes cooking, from every recipe website.
 Starve the beast by not playing any ads or giving them any traffic.
 Host it yourself and use it on your wifi, or host it in the cloud or a RaspberryPi and share the link with your mom so she can use it.